lektorium-tutor/lekt/docs/tutorials/datamigration.rst

 Making backups and migrating data
 ---------------------------------

-With Tutor, all data are stored in a single folder.
+With Lekt, all data are stored in a single folder.
 This means that it's extremely easy to migrate an existing platform to a different server.
 For instance, it's possible to configure a platform locally on a laptop, and then move this platform to a production server.

 1. Make sure `tutor` is installed on both servers with the same version.
 2. Stop any running platform on server 1::